grantlandgears/portfolio/Cyclistic_Bike_Study.md

 The first place I went to was the fastest - Gsheets.
 I pulled in the smallest monthly file because anything bigger choked up Gsheets.
 The .csvs had up to hundreds of thousands of rows, but they ranged in sized.
 I feel confident this is due to the seasons with fewer riders in the winter than summer.
 Feb .csv was the smallest and July was the biggest.
 That's neither here nor there, but just an observation.

 ### Gsheets
 I pulled in February data to Gsheets and started to get used to the data.
-Normally I would prefer to go to SQL, but popping over to Gsheets was fastest.
+Normally I would prefer to go to SQL, but popping over to Gsheets was fastest in this case.
 I started to get familiar with the data.
-There were X columns:
+There were 13 columns and here's a sample line of data:

 ride_id	|rideable_type	|started_at	|ended_at	|start_station_name	|start_station_id	|end_station_name	|end_station_id	|start_lat	|start_lng	|end_lat	|end_lng	|member_casual
 ------------ |	------------ |	------------ |	------------ |	------------ |	------------ |	------------ |	------------ |	------------ |	------------ |	------------ |	------------ |	------------ |